Bongani-4/Software-Development-and-Quality-Assurance/README.md

-Repositories that will be used:
+Related repositories that will be used:
 1. API_development
 2. Standards_and_patterns
 3. Testing_and_RPAs